ty-d-2018/protovector/README.md

 # Learning Vector
 ## Project
 This is not a efficient implementation.
 My aim is to internalize linear math through code.
 Specifically Rust code.
-I write git commits as I learn.
+I will write git commits as I learn.